More Warner Huntington Park pages: lobby areas | auditorium | projection booths | stage | basement |

 Status: The theatre space reopened in 2018 as Blink Fitness, a subsidiary of Equinox.
 They've got a 20 year lease with the monthly rent ranging from $52,000 to $74,000 a month over the term.
 That starting rate equaled $2.07 psf.
 Much of the stunning decor remains and has been nicely patched, touched up and otherwise restored.
 Jeff Raum Studios did the interior decorative restoration work.
 The building also has several storefronts.

 In 2019 it was on the market again with Brandon Michaels Group the broker for the offering.
-The word is that they're asking for something in the neighborhood of $12 million.
-There's a 23 page pdf about the property.
+The word was that they were asking for something in the neighborhood of $12 million.
+It's unknown if it actually sold.

 A 1931 shot with participants in some sort of "talking contest" at the Warner to celebrate talking pictures at the theatre.
 The feature film is "Seed," a May 1931 release.
 Thanks to Jude Mel Rosales for posting the photo on Facebook.
 And thanks to Jason Vega for sending it along.